<h2 class="heading-underline">Protein Identification</h2>

 Please note that by submitting samples to the MS Facility for analysis you agree to our conditions of service and publications policy.
 A copy of which can be found here.

-Users external to the University can find additional information in the sample submission section.
+Users external to the University can find additional information here.

 When submitting samples, you should provide the name of the species used to express the protein as well as the expected species of the expressed protein.